ted-thuraa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions adds execute permission to group owner and read permission to other user 7-everybody adds execute permissions to everybody 8-james_bond only other users have all the permissions
+6-multiple_permissions adds execute permission to group owner and read permission to other user 7-everybody adds execute permissions to everybody 8-james_bond only other users have all the permissions 9-John_Doe adds all permissions to owner and group owner execution rights and read and write to other users